 About

-Step-Up is a youth development and mental health support program funded by the Robin Hood Foundation and New York City Department of Education (NYC DOE) that aims to promote social-emotional development, key life skills, academic achievement, high school graduation, and a positive transition to young adulthood.
-The program is embedded within two New York City High Schools located in East Harlem and the Bronx.
+An example of NYU McSilver Institute’s impact in communities, Step-Up was a youth development and mental health support program funded by the Robin Hood Foundation and New York City Department of Education (NYC DOE).
+It aimed to promote social-emotional development, key life skills, academic achievement, high school graduation, and a positive transition to young adulthood.
+The program was embedded within two New York City High Schools located in East Harlem and the Bronx.

-Developed by McSilver Institute in collaboration with the Center for Collaborative Inner-City Child Mental Health Services Research (CCCR) at the Mount Sinai School of Medicine, Step-Up was designed for youth experiencing significant environmental, academic, social and emotional challenges.
-It is a multi-component, youth informed program that offers in-school life skills groups, one-on-one mentoring, mental health supports, structured opportunities for community service, and leadership development.
+Developed by the NYU McSilver Institute in collaboration with the Center for Collaborative Inner-City Child Mental Health Services Research (CCCR) at the Mount Sinai School of Medicine, Step-Up was designed for youth experiencing significant environmental, academic, social and emotional challenges.
+It was a multi-component, youth informed program that offered in-school life skills groups, one-on-one mentoring, mental health supports, structured opportunities for community service, and leadership development.

 Our Approach

-Components of Step Up include opportunities to participate in: (1) in-school youth group meetings centered on a life skills curriculum collaboratively developed with teens; (2) one-on-one meetings between diverse Step Up staff and youth; (3) intensive outreach to families and adult supports; (4) incentivized engagement; (5) out-of-school activities, trips, skill-building retreats; and (6) summer internships.
-Collectively these components build life skills, promote positive youth development, identify and address individual student needs, and sustain engagement via opportunities for interaction with peers and staff throughout the program.
+Components of Step Up included opportunities to participate in: (1) in-school youth group meetings centered on a life skills curriculum collaboratively developed with teens; (2) one-on-one meetings between diverse Step Up staff and youth; (3) intensive outreach to families and adult supports; (4) incentivized engagement; (5) out-of-school activities, trips, skill-building retreats; and (6) summer internships.
+Collectively these components built life skills, promoted positive youth development, identified and addressed individual student needs, and sustained engagement via opportunities for interaction with peers and staff throughout the program.

 Outcomes

-Over the past 11 years, Step-Up has worked in partnership with youth, parents, and staff out of 8 high schools.
-The program has served over 700 students, 89% are Black or Latino, (38% Black, 50% Latino), and achieved a graduation rate of 85%, among many other positive educational and mental health outcomes.
+For 13 years Step-Up worked in partnership with youth, parents and staff out of 8 high schools.
+Most recently programming in two public high schools in the Bronx and East Harlem, the program served over 800 students (35% Black, 50% Latinx, 15% other) and achieved a graduation rate of 98 percent, among many other positive educational and mental health outcomes.